rockettheme/docs/Docs/wordpress/themes/metropolis/demo_mainbottom.md

 ### Text

 The third Text widget in the section is made a lot like the others in the section.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <div class="rt-image">